The Trend-Monitoring Workflow That Catches Formats Before They Peak

 - Use the reference analysis link to validate pacing first, then adapt wording to the client brand voice.

-Apply the three-question filter: brand fit, production feasibility, and trend trajectory.
-If a format is still under 1,000 uses in your niche and rising, it is early enough.
-If it requires resources you do not have or clashes with your brand voice, skip it regardless of how viral it is.
+Apply the three-question filter: brand fit, production feasibility, and trajectory.
+If a format is still under roughly 1,000 uses in your niche and rising, it is early enough.
+If it needs resources you do not have or clashes with your brand voice, skip it no matter how viral it looks elsewhere.

-The key is presenting a finished concept, not an idea.
-When you send a complete script with competitive data and a shot plan, leadership can approve a concrete deliverable in hours.
-Vague pitches like "we should jump on this trend" invite delays and committees.
+Present a finished concept, not an idea.
+A complete script with a one-paragraph rationale and a shot plan lets a brand lead approve a concrete deliverable in hours.
+Vague pitches like "we should jump on this" invite committees and delays that spend the timing advantage.
+Attach a four-hour decision window to the request.

-Not every trend will hit, and that is expected.
-The goal is speed and volume — if you catch 5 trends per month and 2 outperform your average, you are ahead.
-The post-publish tracking step helps you learn which categories are worth your time over the long term.
+Not every trend hits, and that is expected.
+The goal is speed and volume: catch several a month, and if two outperform your baseline you are ahead.
+The tracking step turns the misses into data, so the relevance filter gets better at predicting which categories are worth your time.

-How is this different from just scrolling TikTok every morning?▼
+How is this different from scrolling TikTok every morning?